brucestull/technology-and-perceptibility/CapstoneProposal.md

  * Links to external information sources.
  * Data produced by researchers within the organization.
 * The app will provide a way to display information in table and chart forms.
-### Required traits of this app
 * Alternative navigation of application.
 * Add page for access to one external api.
+API to be determined.
+* CSV, pdf, spreadsheet... - How to store these?
+* Show side and/or top nave even when main content is scrolled up/down.

 ## Features
 ### User Stories
 1. As an Alternative Navigation user, I want to navigate the application using keyboard only, because this is how I access internet content.
 2. As an Alternative Navigation user, I want to navigate the application using screen-reader and keyboard only, because this is how I access internet content.
 3. As an accessiblity researcher, I want to be able to store data results from my research, because I need to keep raw data available for processing.
-CSV, pdf, spreadsheet...
 4. As an accessiblity researcher, I want to be able to store processed data results from my research, because I need to have processed data available.
 5. As an external-to-organization user, I want to be able to access the organization's data using a public API, because I want to be able to access their shared data.
 6. As a User, I want to be able to create an account to access appropriate data. because I want to access data necessary for my role.
-7. Accessible via mobile!!!
+7. As A mobile phone user, I need to be able to view data and reports.

 ## Data Models